Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 ## Automatize the graph update - *on_change* function

-Also, you are going to change the 'on_change' function in order to automatically change the graph wjen another pipeline or scenario is selected.
+Also, you are going to change the 'on_change' function in order to automatically change the graph when another pipeline or scenario is selected.

-[Code]
 ```python
 def on_change(state, var_name: str, var_value):
     ...